 The Florida Everglades is a shallow, expansive (~915,000 ha), subtropical, oligotrophic wetland covering much of southern Florida (Richardson, 2010; Figure 1).
 Rainfall is seasonal with approximately 80% of rain falling from June-November (Gaiser et al., 2012) which produces intra-annual water depth fluctuations of ≥ 60 cm.
 The degree of water level recession and depth in the dry season is a function of rainfall and water management decisions.
-Historically, water flowed in a single shallow sheet from Lake Okeechobee at slow velocity across the spatial extent of the Everglades (i.e., sheet flow; Sklar et al., 2005), but flow ceased after compartmentalization and drainage.
-Compartmentalization and drainage of the Everglades altered the hydrologic conditions by increasing water depths in some areas but decreasing depths in others.
+Historically, water flowed in a single shallow sheet from Lake Okeechobee at slow velocity across the spatial extent of the Everglades (i.e., sheet flow; Sklar et al., 2005), but flow was reduced or eliminated after compartmentalization and drainage.
+Drainage of the Everglades altered the hydrologic conditions by increasing water depths in some areas but decreasing depths in others.
 Within the Everglades, the ridge-slough landscape originally covered 55% of the Everglades (McVoy et al., 2011), but now covers ~44% (Richardson, 2010).
 In the ridge-slough landscape, ridges and sloughs differ slightly by elevation (~10-15 cm) which changes the likelihood of seasonal flooding and drying.
 The likelihood of seasonal flooding and drying differentiates distinct habitat/vegetation patches.
 The lowest elevation slough habitats dry to sediment surfaces every 3-10 years and are dominated by floating vegetation like lilies (Nymphaea odorata) or emergent spike-rushes (Eleocharis spp.).
 Sloughs are interspersed with higher elevation ridges dominated by sawgrass (Cladium jamaicense) that dry most years (Zweig & Kitchens, 2008).
 Ongoing hydro-restoration of the Everglades ecosystem aims to restore hydro-patterns to improve conditions for wildlife and natural communities (National Academies of Sciences, Engineering and Medicine 2021).

-The Florida Apple Snail is a species of conservation concern that was historically abundant within the Everglades ridge and slough landscape.
-The federally endangered Florida Snail Kite forages almost exclusively on adult apple snails (Cattau et al., 2010).
-Because of their reliance on apple snails, Snail Kite demography is linked to adult apple snail densities (Cattau et al., 2014).
 The Florida Apple Snail is the largest native freshwater snail in North America (Pennak 1953), and it has a lung and a gill characteristic to the Ampullariidae family (Hayes et al., 2009).
 Florida Apple Snails hatch at 3-4 mm (shell length, SL), mature at lengths of >27.5 mm SL, and senesce after reproduction that limits their life span to ~1.5 years (Hanning, 1979).
 Throughout their life the Florida Apple Snail grows by up to four orders of magnitude in mass which creates substantial size-structure within the population.
 The Florida Apple Snail are dioecious and lay light-pink to white conspicuous calcareous egg masses (20-60 eggs/mass) on emergent vegetation 10-20 cm above the water (Hanning, 1979).
 Reproduction peaks in the spring (dry season; Feb-May), and then declines through the early summer (wet season; June-July; Barrus et al., 2023; Hanning, 1979).
-Populations in the ridge-slough landscape in the central portion of the ecosystem declined to levels considered too low for substantial Kite nesting since 2007 (Cattau et al., 2016; Gutierre et al., 2019), and for the past 15 years Florida Apple Snail populations have been sparse (densities < 1·m-2) (Cattau et al., 2010; Gutierre et al., 2019).